atet/llm/README.md

 ## 1. Examples

-The following are ways you can use large language models:
+The following leverage these models to help with anything from removing writer's block in creative work to summarizing dense text manuscripts to get work done more efficiently:

-### Creative Completion of Text
+### 1.A.
+Creative Completion of Text

 * _From GPT-2 (Small):_